- Collateralized debt obligations (CDOs) are pools of several debts that led to the 2008 economic crisis and have been making a comeback.

 - This article is for small business owners and anyone else interested in the current state of the economy and the economic outlook.

-The way these financial derivatives were traded – packaged with subprime mortgages, rated as safer than they truly were, and offloaded to investors while the very banks peddling them took out short positions at the same time – led to a massive bubble in the housing market.
-The rest is history; what followed was the greatest economic downturn in the U.S. since the Great Depression.
+Collateralized debt obligations are financial tools used to repackage individual loans into securities that are then sold to investors on the secondary market.
+They are also infamous for their role in the financial crisis of 2008, when they were packaged with subprime mortgages, rated as safer than they truly were and offloaded to investors while the very banks peddling them took out short positions at the same time.
+These trading patterns led to a massive bubble in the housing market – and then the greatest economic downturn in the U.S. since the Great Depression.

 CDOs and the financial crisis

 When various debts, like corporate bonds or mortgage-backed securities, are pooled together, it creates a new security: a CDO.
 The CDO is then separated into various “tranches,” or levels of risk, and then each tranche is sold to investors.

 “What actually happens … is you have a pool of corporate credits,” said Ed Grebeck, CEO of Tempus Advisors.
 “They don’t all have to be good credits; some can be junk bonds.”